-Major sources of funds in the past for us have included the debt or equity markets and we anticipate that we will have to rely on these capital markets to fund future operations and growth.
+Major sources of funds in the past for us have included the debt or equity markets and the sale of assets.
+We anticipate that we will have to rely on these capital markets to fund future operations and growth.
 Our business model is focused on acquiring exploration or development properties as well as existing production.
 Our ability to generate future revenues and operating cash flow will depend on successful exploration, and/or acquisition of crude oil producing properties, which may very likely require us to continue to raise equity or debt capital from outside sources.